-Buses in Madrid run from 6 am till 11.30 pm from Monday to Friday and the usual frequency is 4-15 minutes, depending on the line and the time of day.
+Buses in Madrid run from 6 am to 11.30 pm from Monday to Friday and the usual frequency is 4-15 minutes, depending on the line and the time of day.

-On weekends and public holidays, they run from 7 am till 11 pm and buses are slightly less frequent.
+On weekends and public holidays, they run from 7 am to 11 pm and buses are slightly less frequent.

 After 11.30 the city operates night buses for some specific routes.

-Most of the bus stops in Madrid have electronic displays which indicate the waiting time for the next bus to arrive.
+Most of the bus stops in Madrid have electronic displays that indicate the waiting time for the next bus to arrive.